Vote-by-Mail

 Can Someone Pick-up My Ballot for Me?

-You can designate a person to pick up your Vote-by-Mail ballot for you from our office or an Early Voting site.
+You can designate a person to pick up your Vote-by-Mail ballot for you from our office.
 You need to have a Vote-by-Mail ballot request on file for the election, or submit a request as part of the pick-up using a Statewide Vote-by-Mail Ballot Request Form.

 Both you and the person who will be picking up the ballot for you need to fill out a Form for Personal Delivery of Vote-by-Mail Ballot.
 If the pick-up is within 10 days of Election Day, you will also need to complete the Emergency Pick-up Affidavit part of the form.